FREE SHIPPING on orders of $85 or more

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Bows, Bow, Bowes, Bowe, Bough, Boughs and others.

-Another 211 words (15 lines of text) are included under the topic Early Boughner Notables in all our PDF Extended History products.
+Another 64 words (5 lines of text) are included under the topic Early Boughner Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Boughner family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first immigrants to cross the Atlantic and come to North America carried the name Boughner, or a variant listed above: Jo Bowes who settled in Virginia in 1635; John Bowes settled in Barbados in 1634; Katherin Bowes settled in Virginia in 1635; Margaret Bowes settled in Maryland in 1723.